mathesh-me/cloud-security-articles/code-security/code-scanning.md

 ### Who can use this feature?

 Code Scanning is available for all public repositories.
-Fior private repositories, Code Scanning is available for Organizations that have GitHub Enterprise Cloud and have GitHub Advanced Security.<br>
+For private repositories, Code Scanning is available for Organizations that have GitHub Enterprise Cloud and have GitHub Advanced Security.<br>

 For Individual Accounts: